 5311 grants are funds for rural areas that provide capital, planning, and operating assistance to support public transportation in rural areas with populations of less than 50,000.
 Eligible activities include planning, capital, operating, job access and reverse commute projects, and the acquisition of public transportation services.

 River Valley Regional Commission assists communities with applying for these funds and helps them make strategic plans to use them.
 Communities interested in applying for 5311 funds should call RVRC’s Transit Department at 706-256-2910 for assistance.

 Lower Chattahoochee Regional Transit Authority

-The Lower Chattahoochee Regional Transit Authority (LCRTA) consists of a four-county Regional Transit Facility located in Springvale (Randolph County), which serves as the headquarters for the Clay County Transit and Pataula Transit (Quitman, Stewart, and Randolph).
+The Lower Chattahoochee Regional Transit Authority (LCRTA) consists of a six-county Regional Transit Facility located in Springvale (Randolph County), which serves as the headquarters for the Clay County Transit and Pataula Transit (Quitman, Stewart, and Randolph).
+In July 2022, the LCRTA also began providing transportation services in Chattahoochee and Harris Counties.
 RVRC assists the LCRTA with applying for and managing 5311 grants.

 DHS Rural Transit Program

 RVRC, through the Georgia Department of Human Services (DHS), holds a regional contract for DHS’s Rural Transit Program.
 Through this program, RVRC is able to hire subcontractors and transport providers to assist eligible people in the region with transportation needs.

 Transit planners work with Resource Management Systems, Inc. (RMS), MCA Transportation, and other providers for delivery of Regional Human Service Transportation across the RVRC region.
 MCA Transportation serves Chattahoochee, Harris, Muscogee, and Talbot counties.
 RMS serves Clay, Quitman, Randolph, and Stewart counties.
 METRA serves the Columbus/Muscogee area.